wp-plugins/spam-free-wordpress/readme.txt

 == Upgrade Notice ==

-= 1.4.4 =
+= 1.4.7 =

 Upgrade immediately to keep your blog comment spam free.

 == Changelog ==

+= 1.4.7 =

+* Removed wp_head requirement.
+* Additional checks to make sure password is not empty on post load.
+* New password form field with auto select password if Javascript on.
+* Duplicate password on same post fixed.

 = 1.4.4 =

-* orphan function start_removal_of_allowed_tags removed to fix error
+* Orphan function start_removal_of_allowed_tags removed to fix error.

 = 1.4.3 =

-* start_removal_of_allowed_tags error fixed for WordPress versions < 3.0
+* start_removal_of_allowed_tags error fixed for WordPress versions < 3.0.

 = 1.3.8 to 1.4.2 =

-* Added screen shot of comment form password field, repository issues
+* Added screen shot of comment form password field, repository issues.

 = 1.3.5 to 1.3.7 =

-* readme.txt file edit for proper formatting, repository issues
+* readme.txt file edit for proper formatting, repository issues.

 = 1.3.4 =